awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.SQLServer.md

 ## Privileges for Microsoft SQL Server as a source<a name="CHAP_Source.SQLServer.Permissions"></a>

-The privileges required for Microsoft SQL Server as a source are listed following:
+The privileges required for Microsoft SQL Server as a source are as follows:
 + VIEW DEFINITION
 + VIEW DATABASE STATE